July 30, 2024 11m read

 Pitfall 3: Not understanding the true impact on the user, IT and Security

 Unfortunately for many CISOs, IT and Security departments do not always operate with aligned priorities and desired outcomes.
 IT departments may have critical projects they deem to have a higher priority than Security.
 Security teams, being tasked with strengthening the organization’s security posture may view Zero Trust as the only priority.
 In such cases of mis-aligned priorities, Zero Trust efforts may result in incomplete or mis-configured deployments, expanding security gaps and increasing blind spots.
 And let’s not forget the end user.
-When IT organizations finally makes significant changes to networks, security, or other systems, if priorities aren’t aligned, the end results will produce adverse user outcomes.
+When IT organizations finally make significant changes to networks, security, or other systems, if priorities aren’t aligned, the end results will produce adverse user outcomes.

 Cato SASE Cloud Approach: At Cato Networks, our entire approach to Zero Trust is to ensure the most holistic user experience with zero impact on productivity.
-Often when deploying or upgrading to new security technologies, security teams will inadvertently have policy mis-matches that result in inconsistent policy enforcement in certain segments of the network.
+Often when deploying or upgrading to new security technologies, security teams will inadvertently have policy mismatches that result in inconsistent policy enforcement in certain segments of the network.
 Zero Trust, if not implemented correctly, increases the risk level for negative user experiences, which will reflect poorly upon the CISO and their teams.
 With the Cato SASE Cloud, Zero Trust & Client Access policies are applied once and enforced everywhere.
 This ensures specific and consistent policy treatment for all users and devices based upon identity and user and devices access criteria.

 The hallmark of Zero Trust is Simplicity